glenncameronjr/led-speech-edison/README.md

 python speech.py
 ```

 Speak into the mic of the USB headset and say any of the trigger words.
-The corresponding LED action should happen!
+The response should be spoken.

 **Note:** The language model files are located in `lm/`.
 To create your own set of commands, replace the words in `lm/corpus.txt` and use the [Sphinx Knowledge Base Tool](http://www.speech.cs.cmu.edu/tools/lmtool-new.html) to generate a new language model (`.lm`) and dictionary (`.dic`).
 You will then need to replace the filenames in `speech.py` and modify `triggerLeds()` to suit your needs.